HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ## Environment

 ### AWS/Native Kube
-- EC2 instance running a "bare metal" kubernetes platform (a choice of vanilla kube, microk8s or minikube) with the DX images installed and configured.
+- EC2 instance running native kubernetes platform with the DX images installed and configured.
 - In AWS/Native Kube, the test started with the minimal EC2 instance with a single Node.
 - The tests used a remote DB2 instance.